microsoft/pxt-calliope/docs/projects/milky-monster/make.md

 ## Step 1: download and cut the template

-[Download the Milky Monster template](/static/mb/projects/milky-monster/MilkyMonsterTemplate.pdf) and cutout the template.
+[Download the template](/static/mb/projects/milky-monster/template.pdf) and cutout the template.

 https://youtu.be/ipsZuFNgTHM